soar-telescope/goodman_pipeline/README.md

 The Goodman High Throughput Spectrograph is an imaging spectrograph if you wish to know more about the instrument please check the [SOAR website](http://www.ctio.noao.edu/soar/content/goodman-high-throughput-spectrograph)

+To see full documentation please go to the GitHub hosted site for [Goodman](https://simontorres.github.io/goodman/)

 ## What is contained in this package?